Frequently Asked Questions

 New Students - Transfers

-- How do I build my Fall schedule?
+• How do I build my Fall schedule?

-- Step 1 - Complete Aggie 101
+• Step 1 - Complete Aggie 101

-• College of Letters & Science Resources
+• Requirements for a Bachelor's Degree in the College of Letters and Science

-This page explains how your transfer credit gets reviewed for major credit. - What is the difference between a lower division and upper division course?
+• What is the difference between a lower division and upper division course?

 • 001 to 099 courses are lower division